fbuonojr/homework_4/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.
+All Rights Reserved. -->

+# Frank Buono Assignment 4: Create a quiz

+## Technologies used: HTML5, CSS, JavaScript, jQuery

+This assignment is a 10 question Harry Potter Trivia Quiz.
+When the user presses start, they will have 30 seconds to answer 10 Harry Potter trivia questions.
+If they complete the quiz or the timer runs out, the user will be alerted of their score and have the opportunity to log their score with their initials.

+* link to deployed application: https://fbuonojr.github.io/homework_4/
+* link to Github repository: https://github.com/fbuonojr/homework_4